ethereum/portal-network-specs/README.md

 ## The JSON-RPC API

-The following JSON-RPC API endpoints are directly supported by the portal network and exposed by portal clients.
+The following JSON-RPC API endpoints are directly supported by the Portal Network and exposed by Portal clients.

 - `eth_getBlockByHash`
 - `eth_getBlockByNumber`